arashbayat1/CondoWorks-challenge/web-scraper/README.md

 ### About

-This web scraper logs onto the CondoWorks website, navigates to a specific page, and downloads the specified PDF invoice.
+This web scraper logs onto the CondoWorks website, navigates to a specific page, and downloads the specified PDF invoice into `./Invoice Downloads` from the root directory

 ### Installation